BorjaRomeroFernandez/POO/README.md

 <h1> Object Oriented Programming - OOP </h1>

-<p> University practices of the "Object Oriented Programming" subject from the Universtiy of Cádiz.</p>
+<p> University practices of the "Object-Oriented Programming" subject from the Universtiy of Cádiz.</p>